pierrecattin/Rstereo/README.md

 # Rstereo

 ### Description
-This is an R package to create autostereograms (Magic Eye types picture).
+This is an R package to create [autostereograms](https://en.wikipedia.org/wiki/Autostereogram).

 ### Installation
 ```